Train ML models with Ray

 ray job submit --runtime-env runtime.json --working-dir . -- python gourmetgram-train/train.py

 Submit the job, and note that it runs mostly as before.
-Let it run until it is finished.

 Use Ray Train with multiple workers